serenity-bdd/the-serenity-book/progress.md

   - [x] Building Serenity projects in Gradle
   - [x] Building Serenity projects in Maven
   - [x] Building Serenity projects in Ant <!-- obsolete -->
-- [ ] Writing Serenity Step Libraries <!-- TODO all moved to "working with step libraries"? -->
+- [x] Writing Serenity Step Libraries
-  - [X] Storing data between steps <!-- Serenity.setSessionVariable is missing in the new docs, @Shared is used instead -->
+  - [x] Storing data between steps <!-- Serenity.setSessionVariable is missing in the new docs, @Shared is used instead -->
 - [x] Serenity with different BDD Frameworks
   - [x] Serenity with JBehave
   - [x] Serenity with Cucumber